yorickpeterse/nvim-tree-pairs/README.md

 [![A recording of using the plugin](https://asciinema.org/a/654974.svg)](https://asciinema.org/a/654974)

+# What does it do?

+- If the cursor is on the start or end of a Tree-sitter node (e.g. a `{`), jump to the other end
+- If the cursor is somewhere in the middle of a Tree-sitter node, jump to the end of the node

 # Why?

 When using Tree-sitter, the `%` motion of NeoVim doesn't always work reliably,